Time 30

 - Show how to display player names and team names instead of player ID numbers and team ID numbers.
 We will start to do this through the web interface.

-Make an existing copy of the code from the last tutorial, saving it as: NodeMCU_LaserTag_S04
+First of all, make an existing copy of the code from the previous tutorial, saving it as: NodeMCU_LaserTag_S04

 Declaring the Game Variables

-The variables are listed in order of the Cloning Data signal.
-The cloning signal is part of the Miles Tag specifications that deals with how the guns perform in the game.
-It allows you to easily make changes to the guns to change how they behave in the game.
+The variables are listed in the order of the Cloning Data signal, which is part of the Miles Tag specifications.
+This signal determines how the guns perform in the game and allows for easy modifications to change their behavior.

-This code can be cut and pasted into your main program.
-You will notice the list of variables has significantly increased from your previous version of your program.
+You can simply cut and paste this code into your main program.
+You will notice that the list of variables has significantly increased compared to the previous version of your program.

-These variables go under your teamID and playerID variable.
+These variables should be placed under your teamID and playerID variables.

 // Game variables unique to Gun (later to be stored in memory)